ayushjjwala/QUARNA/README.md

 - NMR structures
 - X-RAY crystallography data

-Each type of G-Quadruplex configuration (cyclic, linear, semi-cyclic, star) has its own dataset collection in these categories.
+Each type of Quadruplex configuration (cyclic, linear, semi-cyclic, star) has its own dataset collection in these categories.

 ## Tools